 04.01 The NRA, either an individual or a business entity, who provides services for compensation in the United States for Texas State must have a TIN (see Section 02.01).

-04.03 The tax specialist may provide the NRA with the following forms for completion, if applicable:
+04.02 Tax Compliance may provide the NRA with the following forms for completion, if applicable:

 a.
 Foreign National Information form, which